Exclusive: Spyware claims emerge in row over Chinese dissident at NYU

 Fu said he consulted ChinaAid's computer technician on Thursday and "my staffer is 100 percent sure that the only thing he added on the iPad was a Skype account."

-His technician did only routine things like "the activation of the iPad and iPhone, basic instalment, iCloud ... there was nothing else there.
+His technician did only routine things like "the activation of the iPad and iPhone, basic installment, iCloud... there was nothing else there.
 They have to provide evidence," said Fu.

 "Everything was transparent.
 There was nothing hidden," he added.